Please enter your starting address in the form input below.

 A dual purpose space for both receiving guests and dining.
 It has a Minster open fireplace and hearth, picture rails and six wall light points and a pendant light point.
 A broad wood double glazed window looks out over the garden to the Whiddon Deer Park.
 The floor is oak strip and matches the oak staircase which has an understairs cupboard.
 There are two double panel radiators and original arts and crafts style doors lead to the sitting room and to the small study at the front of the house in what was the original entrance porch.
 An archway leads to the kitchen.

-Presently used as a fishing fly tying room but perfectly usable as a small study.
+Presently used as a fishing fly tying room but perfectly usable as a study.
 It is slate floored with an original leaded window secondary glazed, a ceiling mounted double spotlight fitment and a single panel radiator.

 This is a bright room with two large double glazed wood windows and a fully glazed matching door to the patio and garden at the side.
 The windows and door enjoy views over the garden and countryside, Castle Drogo and Whiddon Deer Park.
 This spacious room has picture rails, an original wood beam, four wall light points and a slate hearth and fitted wood burning stove set in front of a contemporary style fireplace.
 There are two double panel radiators, a TV point, satellite point and twelve power points.
-A fully glazed door leads into the Garden room/study.
+A fully glazed door leads into the study/bedroom 4.

 This is part of the earlier extension to the house 15 years ago and is a most useful flexible space ideal as a study or a garden room.
 It has wooden double glazed double doors to the garden at the side and a further matching double glazed window to the rear.
 The floor is slate and there are two wall light points and a spotlight fitment.
+This room is adjacent to the wet room and would be an ideal guest room or bedroom for a dependent relative.

 This is a modern fitted kitchen with a cream coloured oil fired Aga and granite work surfaces with worktop lighting and tiled splashbacks.
 There is a good range of kitchen cabinets with base and wall units with decorative pelmets and limed ash drawer fronts and doors.
 The units incorporate a single drainer double bowl stainless steel corner sink with a chromed mixer tap, a built in dishwasher and microwave and space for a freestanding electric cooker, an upright fridge/freezer and a breakfast bar with downlighters set above.
 In all there are seven ceiling downlighters.
 In the centre of the kitchen is a matching island unit with a double power point.
 There is a slate floor and a broad double glazed wood window looks out to the side of the house to the driveway.
 A pair of fully glazed double doors lead into the sitting room.